Table of Contents

 MLEM.Ui

-MLEM.Ui is a Ui framework for MonoGame and FNA that features elements with automatic positioning and sizing.
+MLEM.Ui is a Ui framework for MonoGame, FNA and KNI that features elements with automatic positioning and sizing.
 It contains various ready-made element types like buttons, paragraphs, text fields and more, along with the ability to easily create custom controls.
 It supports mouse, keyboard, gamepad and touch input with little to no additional setup work required.

 To see some of what MLEM.Ui can do, you can check out the demo as well.